 TOP RESEARCH TIPS

 1. Discovery

 Discovery search box (top of library homepage) searches books, ebooks, scores, DVDs, and articles in full-text journal and newspaper databases.
 This is a great way to get started on researching a subject.

-3. Citing Sources

 2. Journals

 Need to know if the library has a journal or newspaper in print or online?
 Use the Journals link found under the Discovery search box to locate these titles.

+3. Citing Sources

 Many databases purchased by Dunn Library have a "cite" button that shows citations for a source in the common citation styles used at Simpson such as APA, MLA and Chicago/Turabian style.
-RefWorks allows you to save citations and create bibliographies in any style you choose (found under For Students).
-Stop by the Research Assistance Center for help setting up RefWorks.
+For more help see Citing Resources on the subject area Research Guides.

 4. Ask a Librarian!